-The U.S. FDA issued another warning on August 15, 2013 about the dangers of peripheral neuropathy and instructed doctors and patient to discontinue the drug immediately if symptoms of nerve damage occur.
+The U.S. FDA issued another warning on August 15, 2013, about the dangers of peripheral neuropathy and instructed the doctors and patient to discontinue the drug immediately if the symptoms of nerve damage occur.

-On November 05, 2015, FDA Center for Drug Evaluation and Research, Joint Meeting of the Antimicrobial Drugs Advisory Committee and The Drug Safety and Risk Management Advisory Committee decided that the current labeling for these drugs was unacceptable, recommending additional study, discussion and action to make both patient and physicians aware of the potential risks of the drugs, particularly requiring physicians to be more completely informed that fluoroquinolones are not to be used as a first choice of medicine for the patients with sinus infections, bronchitis with history of COPD and patients with uncomplicated urinary tract infections.
+On November 05, 2015, FDA Center for Drug Evaluation and Research, Joint Meeting of the Antimicrobial Drugs Advisory Committee, and The Drug Safety and Risk Management Advisory Committee decided that the current labeling for these drugs was unacceptable, recommending additional study, discussion and action to make both the patients and physicians aware of the potential risks of the drugs, particularly requiring physicians to be more completely informed that fluoroquinolones are not to be used as the first choice of medicine for the patients with sinus infections, bronchitis with history of COPD, and patients with uncomplicated urinary tract infections.